quorrajs/Quorra-docs/Getting started/Globals.md

 Nothing in Quorra core relies on these global variables - each and every global exposed in Quorra may be disabled in `app/config/globals.js`.

-## The app object
+## The app object(App)

-In most cases, you will want to keep the Quorra app object globally accessible- it makes your app code much cleaner.
+In most cases, you will want to keep the Quorra `App` object globally accessible- it makes your app code much cleaner.
-However, if you do need to disable all globals, including app object, you can get access to quorra app object on the by requiring the Positron singleton like `var app = require('positron')`(Positron is the core module that powers Quorra.)
+However, if you do need to disable all globals, including `App` object, you can get access to quorra `App` object on the by requiring the Positron singleton like `var App = require('positron')`(Positron is the core module that powers Quorra.)

 ## Models

 Your app's models are exposed as global variables using their globalId.
-For instance, the model defined in the file app/models/Foo.js will be globally accessible as Foo.
+For instance, the model defined in the file app/models/Foo.js will be globally accessible as `Foo`.
+If this is disabled, you can still access your models via App .models.*.